AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

       8 -:       return True;     -- # Xin
       9 .:    end if;
      10 .: end;

+... with a '+' (l+) on line 3, selected by /XcmpMin/, a '-' (l-) on line 4 selected by /XoutMin/ etc.

 The ``<expected report notes>`` (3rd) column indicates what we're expecting from the qualified output out of ``gnatcov --annotate=report`` :